Georgia county begs people to stop calling 911 about cicadas - News Break

 UNION COUNTY, Ga. — We’ve been warning you for weeks: A massive swarm of cicadas are emerging from their dormant states and creating a lot of noise.

-Channel 2′s Berndt Petersen was in Union County, one of the areas in Georgia where Brood X is happening.
-Emergency officials there are asking people to stop calling 911 about the loud noise the cicadas make, which sounds like an alarm.
+In Union County, one of the areas in Georgia where Brood X is happening, emergency officials are asking people to stop calling 911 about the loud noise the cicadas make, which sounds like an alarm.

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]